heroku/heroku-pg-extras/Readme.md

  table | public     | other_clean_table             |   0.3 | 1576 kB
 ```

+This command displays an estimation of table "bloat" – space allocated to a relation that is full of dead tuples, that has yet to be reclaimed.
+Tables that have a high bloat ratio, typically 10 or greater, should be investigated to see if vacuuming is aggressive enough, and can be a sign of high table churn.

+### pg:vacuum-stats

 ```
 $ heroku pg:vacuum-stats
  schema |         table         | last_vacuum | last_autovacuum  |    rowcount    | dead_rowcount  | autovacuum_threshold | expect_autovacuum